smnorris/fwapg/extras/lookups/README.md

 ## fwa_waterbodies_upstream_area

 As with upstream watershed area, it is often useful to know how much lake/reservoir/wetland is upstream of a given location, and often this needs to be calculated for many locations.
 Rather than run the calculation each time it is required, we can run the calculation for all streams and cache the result in a lookup table.
 Note that this is different than upstream watershed area above - we use streams as the lookup base rather than watersheds because waterbodies can be nested within fundamental watersheds.

-**NOTE** - output currently includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

     ./fwa_waterbodies_upstream_area.sh